Background and Setup for this story

 Cindra bent closer.
 “Where?
 Oh yeah, I see that now.
 Guess that means he would be much bigger than a jungle cat when shifted.”

-She looked up at Dane instead of me, but I wasn’t offended.
+Cindra looked up at Dane instead of me, but I wasn’t offended.
 I liked that Dane commanded that level of respect from younger trainees.
-And so far, I hadn’t seen him taking advantage of that kind of admiration from any female trainee—or male, for that matter.
+And so far, I hadn’t seen him taking advantage of that kind of admiration from female trainees—or male ones, for that matter.

 “He’s much bigger than a jungle cat,” Dane said as he continued to study the guy.